linao681/reBotArm_pound_ROS2/README.md

 - `gripper_controller`
 - RViz with the MoveIt MotionPlanning plugin

+RViz opens automatically and loads the robot URDF model.
+You can control motion through the panel on the left side of the GUI.

 To run the MoveIt environment without RViz:

 ```bash
 ros2 launch rebotarm_moveit_config demo.launch.py use_rviz:=false
 ```

+#### Use MoveIt with reBotArm hardware

-For hardware, start the real controller first, then launch the hardware MoveIt
+For the real robot, first start the controller with the hardware interface instead of the virtual controller, then start the hardware MoveIt environment:
-environment:

 ```bash
 ros2 launch rebotarm_bringup driver.launch.py channel:=/dev/ttyACM0